A three-phased approach to managing project demands

 • The project is warranted based on documented business needs, including current and future state workflows.

-• The project is evaluated using pre-defined criteria including but not limited to time, scope, cost, and a comparison to work already being executed.
+• The project is evaluated using pre-defined criteria, including but not limited to time, scope, and cost, and a comparison to work already being executed.

-• The project is approved by the appropriate administrators within the organization.
+• The appropriate administrators within the organization approve the project.

 • The project is sustainably funded and adequately resourced.